Carolina turns focus to season opener versus Gardner-Webb on Aug. 29

 Swanson started his coaching career at Mountain View (Ariz.)
 High School, working as an assistant with the varsity team and leading his junior varsity group to a 17-1 record.
 As a head coach with the Arizona East Valley Juniors club, he led a 16-1s team to a national runner-up finish and earned Cactus Region Coach of the Year honors.
 He also served as head coach at Camelback High School before landing the job with Arizona State, where he also played club volleyball.

 A graduate of ASU, Swanson is married to the former Erin Meier.
-The couple has one daughter, Rylee Sue.
+The couple has two daughters, Rylee Sue and Haylen Rae.

 Swanson's Employment Timeline